fringd/zipline/README.md

     files = users.map{ |user| [user.avatar, "#{user.username}.png", modification_time: 1.day.ago] }

     # we can force duplicate file names to be renamed, or raise an error
-    # we can also pass in our own writer if required to conform with the Delegated [ZipTricks::Streamer object](https://github.com/WeTransfer/zip_tricks/blob/main/lib/zip_tricks/streamer.rb#L147) object.
+    # we can also pass in our own writer if required to conform with the delegated [ZipKit::Streamer object](https://github.com/julik/zip_kit/blob/main/lib/zip_kit/streamer.rb#L147) object.
     zipline(files, 'avatars.zip', auto_rename_duplicate_filenames: true)
   end
 end